mialkin/docs/web/css/units.md

 }
 ```

 As you saw in the previous examples, you can mix `fr` values with fixed and percentage values.
-The `fr` values will be divided between the space that’s left after what’s taken by the other values.
+The `fr` values will be divided between the space that's left after what's taken by the other values.

 For example, if you have a grid with 4 columns as in the following snippet, the 1st column will be 300px, the second 80px (10% of 800px), the 3rd and 4th columns will be 210px (each occupying half of the remaining space):